Airbnb agrees to acquire last-minute hotel-booking app HotelTonight

 Airbnb, for its part, was valued at $31 billion in 2017, with a $1 billion round.
 In January, Airbnb said it was profitable for the second consecutive year on an EBITDA (earnings before interest, taxes, depreciation and amortization) basis.

 HotelTonight offers discounts at hotels in the Americas, Europe and Australia.
-The company partners with hotels to offer un-sold rooms, catering to flexible travelers or those looking to make last-minute arrangements.
+The company partners with hotels to offer un-sold rooms, catering to business travelers or those looking to make last-minute arrangements.
 The deal will make it easier for Airbnb users to book hotels without planning weeks or months in advance and will help Airbnb expand its community beyond short-term rental hosts and guests.

 Airbnb introduced boutique hotels to its platform in early 2018 and has boasted its quick growth.
 In 2018, the business said it more than doubled the number of boutique hotels, bed and breakfasts, hostels and resorts available.
 Airbnb’s business travel unit, Airbnb for Work, also had quick success.
 Launched in 2014, it now accounts for 15 percent of bookings.
 In total, Airbnb offers some 5 million places to stay in 191 countries.